bellamkonda922/Bird-Escape/README.md

-# Flappy-Bird
+# Bird-Escape

 ## About The Game
-Flappy Bird is a basic bird game made using [python](https://www.python.org/).
+Bird Escape is a basic bird game made using [python](https://www.python.org/).
 The game is that the we have to move the bird from start point without hitting the obstacles.
 We used pipes as the obstacles and used 3 pictures of the bird to create the animation.

 ## Libraries Used
  Python <br />